CINF/PyExpLabSys/doc/source/common/utilities.rst

 Get a logger
 ============

 The :func:`.get_logger` function is a convenience function to setup logging output.
-It will return a named logger, which can be used inside programs, and it will at the same time, setup logging from all the imported PyExpLabSys components to the same logging location.
-The function has the ability to setup logging both to a terminal and to a log file, including setting up log rotation.
+It will return a named logger, which can be used inside programs.
+The function has the ability to setup logging both to a terminal, to a log file, including setting up log rotation and for sending out email on log message at warning level or above.

 ``get_logger`` usage examples
 =============================